Russian imperialism: Soviet imperialism

-The Soviet Union declared itself anti-imperialist and contributed significantly to various efforts to liberate countries from colonialism in the 20th century.
-Some historians argue that aspects of Soviet foreign policy exhibited tendencies common to historic empires, a view which is not universally shared and has mainly been articulated by analysts from the West as well as from China during the Sino-Soviet split.
+Although the Soviet Union declared itself anti-imperialist, it exhibited tendencies common to historic empires.
 This argument is traditionally held to have originated in Richard Pipes's book The Formation of the Soviet Union (1954).
-Several scholars, such as Seweryn Bialer hold that the Soviet Union was a hybrid entity containing elements common to both multinational empires and nation states.
+Several scholars, such as Seweryn Bialer, hold that the Soviet Union was a hybrid entity containing elements common to both multinational empires and nation states.
 It has also been argued that the Soviet Union practiced colonialism similar to conventional imperial powers.
 Maoists argued that the Soviet Union had itself become an imperialist power while maintaining a socialist façade, or social imperialism.

 Soviet imperial ideology

 The Soviet ideology continued the messianism of Pan-Slavism which placed Russia as a special nation.
 While proletarian internationalism was originally embraced by the Bolshevik Party during its seizure of power in the Russian Revolution, after the formation of the Soviet Union, Marxist proponents of internationalism suggested that the country could be used as a "homeland of communism" from which revolution could be spread around the globe.
 Joseph Stalin and Nikolai Bukharin encouraged this turn towards national communism in 1924, away from the classical Marxism position of global socialism.
 According to Alexander Wendt, this "evolved into an ideology of control rather than revolution under the rubric of socialist internationalism" within the Soviet Union.

 Under Leonid Brezhnev, the policy of "Developed Socialism" declared the Soviet Union to be the most complete socialist country—other countries were "socialist", but the USSR was "developed socialist"—explaining its dominant role and hegemony over the other socialist countries.
 Brezhnev also formulated and implemented the interventionist Brezhnev doctrine, permitting the invasion of other socialist countries, which was characterised as imperial.
 Alongside this Brezhnev also implemented a policy of cultural Russification as part of Developed Socialism, which sought to assert more central control.
 This was a dimension of Soviet cultural imperialism, which involved the Sovietization of culture and education at the expense of local traditions.